primap-community/primap-datalad-howto/README.md

 If nothing happens, your file is not in the annex branch.
 If you expect it to be in the git-annex go to `.gitattributes` and `.gitignore` to see which files are excluded / included.

-`git-annex fsck --from $r2_sibling_name --fast --all`
+You can check the integrity of the files in the annex with:

-fast means no download and checks if it's there
+`git-annex fsck --from $r2_sibling_name --fast --all --quiet`

--- quiet shows only the errors (no errors, no output)
+`--fast` performs a quick check without downloading the files `-- quiet` shows only the errors (no errors, no output) `--all` runs the check on all files in the repository